 Absolutely number one on our list of jungle travel tips.
 The clue is somewhat in the name but it’s fair to say it rains in the rainforest!
 In our experience you’d expect to get two to three hours of sun a day and that means the rest is rain.
 Certainly check if the tour operator provides equipment but many don’t.
 We can safely say don’t leave home without this one.

 2. Sensible, long sleeve tops…

 Breathable clothing is the key, think loose fitting but maybe leave the kaftan at home.
 It’s an inevitable that you will sweat in the jungle as the humidity is that high.
-Don’t worry though everyone else will too so you won’t be alone.
-Ideally you want to go for long sleeves to protect you from the mosquitos.
+Don’t worry though; everyone else will too so you won’t be alone.
+Ideally you want to go for long sleeves to protect you from the mosquitoes.
 In our experience the best tend to be fast drying man made fibres.

 3. Comfortable trousers…

 Similar to the tops really.
 If you had images of cotton slacks a shirt and fedora (Indiana Jones anyone!) then put this to one side.
 You should be thinking lightweight, breathable and moisture-wicking.
 It’s a good idea to have a couple of pairs, as with everything on this list, so you can wash a pair and let them dry, which is tricky in such a humid environment.
 Oh and the aforementioned mosquitoes like dark colours so steer clear!
 Beige is where it’s at in the jungle.

 4. Sturdy shoes…